 The New Road, then, is much more than a whodunnit.
 It deals at a more profound level with the forces which have shaped modern Scotland and the direction which, as Munro saw it, a modern Scotland had to take – whatever our views may be of this today!
 It is, I believe, Neil Munro’s finest work.

-John Splendid and The New Road then with their concern for progress and the rule of law and their support for change and “civilisation” can be argued to justify Cunninghame Graham’s claim that Neil Munro is the “apostolic successor of Sir Walter Scott”.
-But Munro has his own very distinctive voice and with his expert knowledge of its language and culture he articulates Gaeldom with more precision and sensitivity than Sir Walter and, indeed, RLS.
+John Splendid and The New Road, with their concern for progress and the rule of law and their support for change and “civilisation”, can be used to justify Cunninghame Graham’s claim that Neil Munro is the “apostolic successor of Sir Walter Scott”.
+But Munro has his own very distinctive voice, and with his expert knowledge of its language and culture he articulates Gaeldom with more precision and sensitivity than Sir Walter and, indeed, RLS.
 Neil Munro should be read for himself.

 References & Further Information